Addiction affects the family.

 If your loved one struggles with drug addiction, how should you respond?
 What are some of the many ways addiction affects the entire family?
 Where can families with a loved one in active addiction find help?

 There are countless effects of drug addiction on the family.
 Strained relationships, financial difficulties, and increased risk of abuse are only the start.
 Since each family has a different dynamic, not all families feel the same effects to the same extent.
 Regardless, it’s impossible to deny that addiction affects the entire family.

-Addiction strains relationships, no matter which person in the family has the problem.
+Addiction strains relationships, no matter which family member has the problem.
 It doesn’t matter if it’s a parent, child, spouse, or sibling.
 Every family member struggles alongside the addict to an extent.
-Living with someone in active addiction is a daily challenge for each person in the home.
+Living with someone with active addiction is a daily challenge for each person in the home.

 How Addiction Affects Children